 Our seniors are among the fastest growing demographic in Arlington, along with millennials.
 We must commit to helping seniors age in place through initiatives such as accessory dwellings.
 I supported the Accessory Dwelling ordinance that came before the County Board in 2017 as a smart, balanced way to move forward on aging in place.
-Based on the text of the ordinance, which came before the Housing Commission, approval of accessory dwellings will and should move forward with reasonable restrictions.
 Arlington has to be an accessible place for seniors to live, so we must be mindful of how increases in housing costs impact this community.
-We also must expand services to help homes become accessible through home modifications and transportation so that seniors do not face isolation.
+We also must expand services to help homes become accessible through home modifications, options for accessory dwellings, and transportation so that seniors do not face isolation.

 Expand Opportunity for Our Neighbors Below the Poverty Line

-Arlington is the 5th wealthiest county in America with a median household income of $110,000.
+Arlington is the fifth wealthiest county in America with a median household income of $110,000.
 However, Arlington is also an expensive place to live with an equally high poverty line.
 A family of four is living in poverty with a household income below $46,000 per year.
-By this metric, 8.8-percent of Arlingtonians, at least 15,000 individuals, struggle with poverty.
+By this metric, 8.8 percent of Arlingtonians, at least 15,000 individuals, struggle with poverty.

 I am committed to expanding opportunity for everyone and my career reflects this commitment.
-I began my career teaching in a low-income community in Houston where civil rights leader, Congresswoman Barbara Jordan grew up.
-I have worked on hunger issues with Feeding America and issues impacting seniors with Rebuilding Together.
-I will prioritize economic opportunity using a data driven approach that consistently revisits Arlington’s success on hunger and poverty reductions, just as we keep track of commercial vacancy rates.
-I am incredibly passionate about this issue and look forward to speaking with you about how we can end hunger and poverty in Arlington.
+I began my career teaching in a low-income community and worked on hunger issues with Feeding America and issues impacting seniors with Rebuilding Together.
+I am incredibly passionate about this issue and want to raise awareness on it for Arlington.